nextstrain/auspice/docs-src/docs/customisations/server/charonAPI.md

 Customisations of auspice can provide their own handlers, allowing for multiple different use cases.
 For instance, **auspice.us** (currently located as a subdirectory of auspice) contains handlers to fetch datasets from github repos ("community" builds).
 The handlers used in **nextstrain.org** fetch datasets from S3 buckets.

-## Serverless builds

-You may also choose to forego the server and hardcode the paths to the datasets.
-For an example of this see [github.com/blab/ZEBOV](https://github.com/blab/ZEBOV) -- specifically [this part](https://github.com/blab/ZEBOV/blob/master/auspiceCustomisations/config.json#L3) of the auspice config.

 ## Where are these "handlers" used?
 During development of auspice, the dev-server needs access to these handlers in order to make process requests.